The 12 Days of Christmas Teaching Tip #5: Record Keeping

 - For course descriptions.

 Homeschool records are not, however, like scrap booking; those pretty pictures you keep should be put in your scrapbook, not kept with your records.
-If you have a tall soccer trophy from when your child was in 5th grade, you don’t need to keep memento, and not a part of your record keeping.
+If you have a tall soccer trophy from when your child was in 5th grade, it’s a memento, and not a part of your record keeping.

 Keep the important things, and you will be well on your way to great homeschool transcripts and course descriptions.